stephen-ics/quantitative-trading/Chapter 3: Backtesting.md

 - Backtesting is the process of creating the historical trades given the historical information available at the time, two of the most common will be described in this section

 #### Look-Ahead Bias
-- This error refers to the situation when you are using information that was available only at the time ahead of the instand the trade was made
+- This error refers to the situation when you are using information that was available only at the time ahead of the instant the trade was made
 - For example, if your trade entry rule reads: "Buy when the stock is within 1 percent of the day's low". you have introduced a look-ahead bias, because you could not possibly have known what the day's low was until the market closed that day
 - You can avoid look-ahead bias by using lagged historical data, "lagging" a series of data means that you calculate all the quantities like moving averages, highs and lows, or even volume, based on data up to the close of the previous trading period only
 - Look ahead bias is especially prominent with MATLAB, and you must remember to run a lag function on certain series used for signal generation